Esdifi/php-ussd/docs/installation.md

 You may install this package using Composer

 ```
-composer require dbilovd/php-ussd@dev-master
+composer require dbilovd/php-ussd
 ```

+This will install the latest release.
+However, since this is a package still in the early stages of development, you can run `composer require dbilovd@php-ussd@dev-master` to have the latest updates.

 The `Dbilovd\PHP_USSD\LaravelServiceProvider` will be discovered and registers automatically.

-### Configuration
+### Configuration Files

-First, you want to publish the configurations files.
-You can do that using the following commands
+After your installation is complete, you should publish the package's configurations files.
+You can do that using the following command:
 ```
 php artisan vendor:publish --provider="Dbilovd\PHP_USSD\LaravelServiceProvider"
 ```
 This will create a new configuration file named `config/php-ussd.php`

+See [Configurations](./configurations.md) for possible configuration options.